 - For example, during a product survey where multiple information such as shopping lists, customer likes, and dislikes are collected from the users.

 - The ANOVA test helps us to compare groups of the population.
 The group could either be Male vs Female or various age groups.
 ANOVA technique helps in distinguish between the mean values of different groups of the population, which are indeed different.

 ANOVA is one of the most commonly used methods for hypothesis testing.
-In this article, we have performed an ANOVA test on the data set consisting of fifty patients who received cholesterol-reducing drug treatment and have further seen how two-way ANOVA can be performed when an additional independent variable is available.
+This article has performed an ANOVA test on the data set consisting of fifty patients who received cholesterol-reducing drug treatment and have further seen how two-way ANOVA can be performed when an additional independent variable is available.

 This is a guide to ANOVA in R. Here; we discuss the One-Way and two-way Anova model along with respective examples and benefits of ANOVA.
 You can also go through our other suggested articles –